binchoo/PaimonGanyu/README.md

 ## Project configurations

-In order to run Springboot controllers and JUnit test classes, three property files MAY be configured.
+In order to run Springboot controllers and JUnit test classes, three `properties` files **MAY** be configured.

 ### applications.properties (required)